papstchaka/django_test/README.md

 * a subsite that shows a <a href="https://plotly.com/python/" target="_blank">plotly generated Graph</a>
 * a subsite that shows given image and a <a href="https://dash.plotly.com/dash-html-components" target="_blank">dash_html_component</a> that was successfully transformed to HTML code, if possible.
 * Error-Site if desired subsite does not exist

+* Layout is almost similar to the `python`-version in my <a href="https://github.com/papstchaka/dash_test" target="_blank">dash_test</a> repo.
+Instead of using dash with python, this layout is implemented using HTML, CSS and JavaScript.

 --> for further information please visit `views.py` in `django_test`-folder.
 You can see there how to implement and view all those stuff.